BugDiver/taiko-storage/README.md

 e.g
 `Version: 0.7.0 (Chromium:74.0.3723.0) Type .api for help and .exit to quit`

-You should now have full access to local and session storage apis in the taiko REPL window
+You should now have full access to localStorage and sessionStorage apis in the taiko REPL window